peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 The reference point I use for nouns is the singular form.
 In case this is a noun that relates to professions or people, I will use the default (which in almost all cases is the neutral/masculine) form.
 This is due to the different ways Dutch and German can change such nouns to make them female.
-For example: "Der Offizier" can be "Die Offizier_in_" in German, but "de officier" in Dutch does have a female form.
+For example: "Der Offizier" can be "Die Offizierin" in German, but "de officier" in Dutch does have a female form.
 For verbs I use the infinitive.

 - Jazz, der